ZivoMartin/AsyncForge/README.md

 # **AsyncForge**

+# **Notice**

+The source code has been migrated to a dedicated GitHub account.
+This repository only contains archived versions.
+The latest version can be found [here](https://github.com/AsyncForge).

 **AsyncForge** is a powerful and modular toolkit for managing asynchronous tasks in **Rust**, built on top of **Tokio**.
 It provides a suite of crates that simplify asynchronous programming through customizable tools, procedural macros, and robust communication mechanisms.

 ---